ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-ca.md

 > [!primary]
 >
 > Repeat this step as necessary according to the number of accounts you have.
-You can order new ones using the `Actions`{.action} button and next click `Order accounts`{.action} .
+You can order new ones by clicking on the `Actions`{.action} button and then `Order accounts`{.action}.
 >

 ![Add an account](images/first-steps-hosted-exchange-add-account.png){.external}